kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW1.md

 **Learning objective:** The aim of this task is to learn how to use the [University of Tartu High Performance Computing (HPC) Center](https://hpc.ut.ee/en/home/) to run computational tasks.
 The main thing to remember is to **NEVER** run any computations on the head node of the HPC.
 You can use the head node to download and move files, but you should always use the [SLURM](https://hpc.ut.ee/en/slurm/) system when you want to run computations.

  1. If you have never used the HPC before, go through the [introductory slides](https://docs.google.com/presentation/d/1XhA4YnnZ-Gzuyo-_PghMcu_X-fXe_EUhiW2bHoABwgI/edit#slide=id.g3308ddf0d8_2_160) to learn what it's all about.
  2. Log into the head node of the rocket cluster using ssh.
-If you are using Mac or Linux, you can do it straight from the command line.
-On Windows you might need to install Putty.
+If you are using Mac or Linux, you can do it straight from the command line: `ssh <user_name>@rocket.hpc.ut.ee.` On Windows you might need to install Putty.
 More instructions are available [here](https://hpc.ut.ee/en/using-ssh/).
  3. Submit your first jobs to the cluster by following the [SLURM](https://hpc.ut.ee/en/slurm/) tutorial and look at it's output.
  4. Learn how to transfer files between your computer and the HPC system.
 On Mac I prefer to use the [Cyberduck](https://cyberduck.io/) sftp client and it might work on Windows as well.
 Another option is [FileZilla](https://filezilla-project.org/), which should also work on all three platforms.